Cambridge-Hands-On-Science/Experiments/Experiments/Other/** CHaOS with additional needs **.md

 **Guide to demonstrating via gestures** - Advice for how to demonstrate experiments without speaking, seeing or anything else this may be for children who aren't fluent in English, have special educational requirements or various other reasons.

-Last initially checked on nan by nan) and doublechecked on nan by nan)
+Last initially checked on nan by nan) and double-checked on nan by nan)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->